htw-imi-showtime/showtime-website/content/ws21/master/m4-lcvd/tech-stack.md

 feature and Wiki are used for organizing the team's tasks.

 #### Adobe XD
-Adobe XD is a software for creating non-functional prototypes with a focus on visuals and user experience.
+[Adobe XD](https://www.adobe.com/de/products/xd.html) is a software for creating non-functional prototypes with a focus on visuals and user experience.
+With it's rich features and plugins the tool has been used collaboratively to create a visual design for the LCvd App.

-TODO: Mehr?
+{{<image src="adobe-xd.png" alt="Visual design of the App in Adobe XD">}}

 #### Miro
 [Miro](https://miro.com/) is a virtual, collaborative white board that accompanied the complete design process of LCvd.
 It has been used to